 I’ve heard the line for photos can take up to TWO HOURS.
 Since we were there before 10am, it took us 15-20 minutes to get through the line.

 Have you hiked trolltunga before?
+Or how about any other cool hikes or Norway, such as Kjeragbolten?
 What additional advice would you give?
 Tell me below!